andykee/lentil/docs/user_guide/image_sensors/imaging_artifacts.rst

 .. image:: /_static/img/api/convolvable/smear_px.png
     :width: 500px

-The default behavior is to choose a new random smear direction each time :func:`convolvable.smear` is called, but a static direction can optionally be specified as needed:
+The default behavior is to choose a new random smear direction each time :func:`smear` is called, but a static direction can optionally be specified as needed:

 .. code:: pycon